RosettaCommons/documentation/rosetta_basics/scoring/ms_expdata_score_terms.md

 On its own, covalent labeling MS experiments do not provide enough information to determine a proteins tertiary structure, but using the information in conjunction with Rosetta, the quality of generated models improves.

 Experimental results are typically represented in the form of protection factors (PF).
 We define the protection factor as the ratio of the relative intrinsic reactivity for residue i divided by the experimentally determined labeling rate constant k.
-This provides a quantitative measure that correlates to a residue's relative solvent exposure (which can easily be determined within Rosetta)
+The natural logarithm of the PFs provide a quantitative measure that correlates to a residue's relative solvent exposure (which can easily be determined within Rosetta).

 Publication: [Aprahamian et. al., Anal.
 Chem.
 2018](https://pubs.acs.org/doi/abs/10.1021/acs.analchem.8b01624)

 ## Hydroxyl Radical Footprinting (HRF)
-We have developed a centroid based score term that utilizes the experimental output of HRF MS experiments.
+We have developed a centroid based score term, `hrf_ms_labeling`, that utilizes the experimental output of HRF MS experiments.

+The energy method lives in `Rosetta/main/source/src/core/scoring/methods/HRF_MSLabelingEnergy.cc`.

+### Usage
+To use `hrf_ms_labeling` for pose scoring, an input file containing the experimentally derived protection factors and their corresponding residue numbers is required.
+The general format for this input file is:

+`#RESIDUE NUMBER, lnPF
+7	4.0943445622
+11	4.0989003788
+14	4.3705979389
+18	2.2462321564
+...`